 If you are one of the 3,000+ active-duty military personnel or a veteran stationed in Wyoming, you are eligible for a variety of benefits and discounts, including reduced rates on auto insurance.
 There's no special application or procedure; all you need to do is show the insurance company your military ID or a valid veteran's card and you'll get the deal.
 To get the best deal, compare quotes from at least three carriers, as rates can be quite different.

-Unlike some states, Wyoming does not offer extensions to military personnel for vehicle registration renewal, which must be done annually..
+Unlike some states, Wyoming does not offer extensions to military personnel for vehicle registration renewal, which must be done annually.

 Age Savings for Wyoming Service Members

-Age savings for Texas service members
+Average Rates for Wyoming service members

 Proof of Insurance in Wyoming